 And then things got worse.
-We were to leave our zoo and stuffed animals like this until the next day!
+We were to leave our stuffed animals like this until the next day.
 Charlie Elephant would be here all night, alone.
 I didn't sleep that night.
-I worried for Charlie Elephant.
 He would never forgive me for being so mean.
 I was sure of that.

-So let's look at AP as it was coined in it's real application; Philosophy, Psychology, Sociology and Science as it pertains to observational sciences and their interpretations.
-(Hang with me here, we'll get to parrots REAL soon!)
-Nietzche and Lichtenberg wrote about AP in the 1800's as it pertains to humans and their ability to understand, filter and explain the universe and creatures around them.
-"Humanization of the world" was a phrase used often by Nietzche in his Book; "Nietzsche's Anthropic Circle."
+Nietzsche and Lichtenberg wrote about AP in the 1800's as it pertained to humans and their ability to understand and explain the universe and creatures around them.
+"Humanization of the world" was a phrase used often by Nietzsche in his Book; "Nietzsche's Anthropic Circle."

-Anthropomorphic Projection of Emotions is a twisted variance to an age old idea of philosophy and Psychology as it was written long before animals were recognized as intelligent and emotional.
+Anthropomorphic Projection of Emotions is a twisted variance to an age-old idea of philosophy and Psychology as it was written long before animals were recognized as intelligent and emotional.
 Today we recognize the intelligence and rights of companions, chimps, dolphin, whale, parrots, cows, chickens, pigs and on and on as the list grows through science.
-It is 2015, not the 1800's.
+It is 2022, not the 1800's.
 We know better, through science and our own hearts.
 George Devereaux writing in his book; "From Anxiety to Method in the Behavioral Sciences" believes we use emotional projection because man reacts with panic to the unresponsiveness of matter.
-Basically we project our own emotions onto something or some animal when we can't understand or we can not get them to do what we want or expect.
+Basically, we project our own emotions onto something or some animal when we can't understand, or we cannot get them to do what we want or expect.
 He based this gem on the "wolf children" studied after being found in the wild.
-Animal Behaviorists run with AP of emotion because it takes alot longer to empathize and emotionally negotiate with a companion parrot.
-It's easier to hold food back, then it is to apply modification through observation.
-And if you are the trainer, then how can the trainee be equal?
-If they ARE equal, then things just became more complicated ethically, emotionally and morally.
-THAT is why I call Felix and all companion parrots "trainers" and all their humans "trainees" on Felix's Facebook page.

-Is AP applicable today?
-Of course, as it is prescribed inside philosophical and physological sciences.
-But projecting emotions and emotional hiearchy inside our flock and home companion dynamics isn't a weakness or something to be labeled or ashamed of whatsoever.
+Projecting emotions and emotional hierarchy isn't a weakness or something to be labeled or ashamed of whatsoever.
 It is a state of respect, love and empathy that should be celebrated!

-Oh yes, I project emotions on my husband, our companion parrots, our human children, my friends, my home, my life and my writing.
+I project emotions on my husband, our companion parrots, our human children, my friends, my home, dogs, guinea pig, lizards, rabbit, ducks and squirrels.
+All over my life and my writing.
 I proudly project emotion.
 And if I get the chance to eat some seriously awesome chocolate cake; I'm going to love that cake!
 It will be the most beautiful cake I've ever encountered.

 One final question to the whole of AP.
 Do you know why the Pet Rock made the inventor rich?
 Anthropomorphic Projection.
 I really liked my Pet Rock, Herman.
 Not as much as Mom's chocolate cake though.